How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

 \subsection{Specialized preparation}

-Organizers might want to run a hackathon related to a specific theme (section \ref{sec:dec:theme}), in a specific domain or utilize specific software and hardware during their event that are not commonly available to participants.
-Such events thus potentially require the organizers to provide trainings, access to licenses or hardware for participants to be able to work on projects during this hackathon.
+Organizers might want to run a hackathon related to a specific theme (section \ref{sec:dec:theme}), in a specific domain, or utilize specific software and hardware during their event that are not commonly available to participants.
+Such events thus potentially require the organizers to provide training and access to licenses or hardware so that participants can work on projects during this hackathon.
+Moreover, online or hybrid hackathons require a suitable technical setup to function.